posted October 03, 2019

 Instructions

-- Preheat your grill to 425-450 degrees F.
+- Preheat your grill to 375 degrees F.

-- Drizzle the pumpkin with olive oil.
+- Drizzle the pumpkin with olive oil.1 Tablespoon olive oil

 - Place each pumpkin half cut side down on the grill grates.
 Close the lid and grill for one of the following: If you plan to eat the pumpkin like you would squash (slice and serve), cook for 35-40 minutes.
 If you want to puree your pumpkin for use in other recipes, cook for 45-55 minutes.
 Use a fork to test for doneness.

 - Remove the pumpkin from the grill and either serve it hot with butter, brown sugar, and a sprinkle of pumpkin pie spice, or scrape out the meat and puree it in a blender for 1-2 minutes until the pumpkin is totally smooth.
-You can know use the puree in any recipe that calls for pumpkin puree!
+You can now use the puree in any recipe that calls for pumpkin puree!

 Nutrition